What is Gen-Z yellow?

 While change is good, this colour trend competition feels a touch vain.
 Let’s not forget that the rise and popularity of millennial pink coincided with an important conversation about genders, diversity and openness - which is far from a coincidence.
 Even though it became mainstream, millennial pink still holds cultural relevance today.

 That being said, Gen Z yellow is here and it has its reasons.
 It’s active and even further detached to a specific gender.
 It recalls movement and change, qualities often associated with a generation that’s growing with an astute awareness of the world.

-The color is also packed with significance.
+The colour is also packed with significance.
 While pink is more meditative, yellow conjures energy.
 Perhaps that’s why the youngest generation that has a name has been attached to it.
-Although now perceived in a positive light in western civilisations, yellow evokes enlightenment, happiness and warmth.
+Although now perceived in a positive light in western civilizations, yellow evokes enlightenment, happiness and warmth.

 Despite being loaded with cultural meaning, the aesthetic of yellow can be tough to digest, especially when it’s everywhere.
 But then again, it does feel refreshing to do something unexpected.

-If you’re willing to give it a try, here are four yellow pieces you can easily incorporate in your wardrobe (even when you have an sober style).
+If you’re willing to give it a try, here are four yellow pieces you can easily incorporate in your wardrobe (even when you have a sober style).